 Fair warning reader: this post has nothing to do with Ubuntu, or even Linux for that matter.
 Instead, the following 600 words are about a promising (new to me) FreeBSD distro and why it left […]

-I’m in the process of updating my guide on making Ubuntu look like a Mac to better reflect the way macOS looks today, and the GNOME extension below is going to fit in beautifully.
-Called […]
+I’m in the process of updating my guide on how to make Ubuntu look like a Mac to reflect the way macOS looks today, and the GNOME extension below fits in beautifully.
+Called “Compiz-alike magic […]

 Fancy running Mac OS 8 on your modern Mac, Linux, or Windows 10 desktop as a standalone app?
 Of course you don’t 😉 but that hasn’t stopped Slack developer Felix Rieseberg from giving you (and […]

 KDE Connect, the open source smartphone companion, is coming to macOS as part of Google Summer of Code 2019.
 A test build is available to download.

 We’ve established how easy it is to make Ubuntu look like a Mac but theming Linux Mint, the popular Ubuntu-based offshoot, is a little trickier.
 But no more.
 It’s now possible to make Linux Mint look like a Mac too, […]